alchemisten/schablone-logging/libs/logging/README.md

 * `globalLogOptions` GlobalLogOptions (undefined) An options object containing configuration for the logged messages.
 Options set here will be applied to all transports and logs and merged with their respective log options.
-  * `tags`: string[] (undefined): A list of tags help to group log messages.
+  * `tags`: Record<string, string> (undefined): A list of tags help to group log messages.
 How the tags are used depends on the transports.
-Tags supplied in individual log message options will be concatenated with these global tags and filtered to be unique.
+Tags supplied in individual log message options will be concatenated with these global tags and filtered to be unique by key.
   * `meta`: Record<string, unknown> (undefined): An object containing any additional data.
 How the meta information will be made available depends on the transport.
   * `callback`: (data: CallbackData): void callback that will be called by each